dhadka/ezcache/README.md

     AWS_REGION: us-east-1
 ```

-To use a different endpoint URL, such as with Minio, set the AWS_ENDPOINT to the appropriate server.
+To use a different endpoint URL, such as with Minio, set the AWS_ENDPOINT env var to the appropriate address.

 # Contributing